inniyah/preppy/docs/index.rst

 To use explicit declarations, add a line with ``{{def(MY_ARGUMENT_LIST}}`` at the top of your template.
 This is supposed to look like a Python function declaration, but without the function name.
 It supports positional and keyword arguments.

-This is a declaration that the template will be called with two arguments, 'data' and 'options'.
 A programmer asked to do maintenance on the template will generally find this helpful because they know immediately what is being passed in.

 The template must then be called with the shorter :func:`get` function instead of :func:`getOutput`: